Turkesterone: Benefits, Side Effects & Results

 Testosterone increases anabolism by increasing serum testosterone concentrations in the bloodstream.

-However, turkesterone increases anabolism via estrogen receptor-beta (ERβ) activation.
+However, turkesterone increases anabolism via estrogen receptor beta (ERβ) activation.
 It also increases protein synthesis while inhibiting myostatin and cortisol in the body (1).

 Turkesterone Studies

-Dianabol vs Turkesterone
+Dianabol vs. Turkesterone

-Despite dianabol being one of the most potent anabolic steroids on the market, the rodents actually experienced greater increases in weight gain on turkesterone in two of the three rodent groups.
+Despite Dianabol being one of the most potent anabolic steroids on the market, the rodents actually experienced greater increases in weight gain on turkesterone in two of the three rodent groups.

 The results from this study are remarkable when you consider that a notable portion of weight gain from dianabol will also be water retention due to aromatization.
 In contrast, turkesterone will promote lean muscle gains via the inhibition of estrogen.
 This study also indicates that turkesterone may be notably more anabolic than ecdysterone.